vydra-v-getrax/DataAnalysis2024/README.md

 ### Assessment

-0.2 * Assignment1 + 0.3 * Assignment2 + 0.3 * Assignment3 + 0.2 * r&d
+0.3 * Assignment1 + 0.3 * Assignment2 + 0.4 * Assignment3 + 0.2 * Bonus task

 Assignments can be completed within a week of the distribution for the max. of 10 points, within two weeks for the max. of 8 points.
 There is no exam, final grade is rounded in faovr of the student.

-R&D consists of a small project with the purpose of exploring the tools you may need in your own linguistic research.
+Bonus task consists of a small project with the purpose of exploring the tools you may need in your own linguistic research.
 You have to choose a language (except for English or Russian) and present a report on 2-3 libraries for handling it: part-of-speech tagging/lemmatization/word splitting/syntax parser etc. Presentation should include both code samples, results on some test data and report on missing/wrong/flawless features the library has.

 If you prefer not to attend the classes, you can submit a project instead of doing assignments.
 Grade for the project would be your final grade for the course.